CityScope/CS_CityIO/frontend/README.md

 ### Dependencies for test, develop and push to git

-- from a dev environment: an up to date environnement: Debian Buster, Ubuntu 18.10
+- from a dev environment: an up to date environment: Debian Buster, Ubuntu 18.10
-- get git (optionnal if you won't commit to this repo)
+- get git (optional if you won't commit to this repo)
-- Get [nodejs] (probably adding the latest node repo for your distrib to your apt sources.list)
+- Get [nodejs] (probably adding the latest node repo for your dist to your apt sources.list)
 - Get [parcelJS](https://parceljs.org/) (`npm install -g parcel-bundler`)
 - Clone repo (using git or downloading it above)
 - run using `parcel index.html`